 Software modules are a very convenient way to set needed environment variables and include necessary directories in your path so that commands for particular applications can be found.
-Spirit uses "modules" to initialize your environment with system commands and libraries and compiler suites,
+Lancer uses "modules" to initialize your environment with system commands and libraries and compiler suites,

 A number of modules are loaded automatically as soon as you log in.
 To see the modules which are currently loaded, run "module list".
 To see the entire list of available modules, run "module avail".
 You can modify the configuration of your environment by loading and unloading modules.
 For complete information on how to do this, see the Modules User Guide.

 4.5.
 Archive Usage